yogi456/minor1/README.md

 Step7: python3 manage.py runserver

 and Boom!!!
-Project is up and running
+Project is up and running and you can see by visiting www.bookgiveaway.online